pretix/pretix-docs/docs/tutorial/products.md

 We will then switch to the "price" tab and change the original price to the price of the standard ticket, i.e. €250.00.
 Then, we will to the "check-in and validity" tab and check the box next to "requires special attention".
 We have to provide instructions for the person operating the check-in at our event in the "check-in text" field.
-Our instructions say the following:
-"Check for student ID/member ID"
+Our instructions say: "Check for student ID/member ID".
 We will then click the :btn:Save: button.

 We will now create a speaker ticket that is free, but requires manual approval before purchase.